Nina Hossain

 Nina Hossain is a British journalist and presenter employed by ITN as the lead presenter of the ITV Lunchtime News.

 Background

 Hossain was born in Huddersfield, West Yorkshire, England to a Bangladeshi father and an English mother.
-Her father, Tabarek Hossain (1935–2002), was born in British India (now Bangladesh) and migrated to Britain in the 1960s (when Bangladesh was still East Pakistan).
+Her father, Tabarek Hossain (1935–2002), was born in India (now Bangladesh) and migrated to Britain in the 1960s (when Bangladesh was still East Pakistan).
 He was a psychiatrist with a specialism in alcoholism, who set up the Kirklees Alcohol Advisory Service in 1973 at the town centre, and was the founder and president of Concern For Mental Health in West Yorkshire.
 Her father married an English nurse, Pamela from Nottingham.
 Of her Bangladeshi parentage, she states that she has never visited Bangladesh, and does not speak Bengali.
 She also states that while her father never discussed religion, Hossain and her younger sister, Rezina, "were nominally Muslim".